Let’s start with the most obvious question – why should I try to simulate spam…

 Part 1: SPAM mail and Office 365 environment

-One of the most considerable advantages of using Office 365 is that, many of these services such as: Mail security, are implemented transparently, behind the scene.
-Office 365 mail services include by default a mail security infrastructure, that is based on a platform describes as: EOP – Exchange Online Protection (the former mail security infrastructure was implemented by the FOPE services).
+One of the most considerable advantages of using Office 365 is that many of these services such as Mail security are implemented transparently, behind the scene.
+Office 365 mail services include by default a mail security infrastructure that based on a platform describes as EOP – Exchange Online Protection (the FOPE services implemented the previous mail security infrastructure).

 Who is to blame?

-The EOP performs his duties faithfully but, from to time Office 365 subscribers can experience SPAM mail that gets into their mailbox.
+The EOP performs his duties faithfully but, from time to time, Office 365 subscribers can experience SPAM mail that gets into their mailbox.

 Before we begin with the technical part of “mitigating the SPAM issue” I would like to relate to the issue of the “Blame.”
 Many times the response from our customer includes an implicit or explicit claims such as: “since we move to the cloud (Office 365), we experience SPAM issue” or “Microsoft doesn’t provide a good mail security by allowing SPAM mail to enter our company.”

-I think that many times these “claims” are excessive, because most of the time the EOP (Exchange Online protection) is doing a very good job of protecting the Office 365 recipients.
+I think that many times these “claims” are excessive because most of the time the EOP (Exchange Online Protection) is doing an excellent job of protecting the Office 365 recipients.
 Let’s not forget that there is no “perfect solution” that will block 100% of SPAM mail because “SPAM Solutions\Gateways”, will always need to face the issues of:

 - False Positive – a scenario in which the defending systems recognize legitimate mail is “Bad\SPAM” mail and block the mail.

-- False Negative – a scenario in which the defending system doesn’t recognize Bad\SPAM mail and the mail reach to the recipient mailbox.
+- False Negative – a scene in which the defending system doesn’t recognize Bad\SPAM mail and the mail reach to the recipient mailbox.

 So what is the consolation?
 The point is that is “O.K” if we experience SPAM from time to time as long as we have the tools or the solution for stopping the SPAM.